Slideshow image

 3 Comments

-David Bell over 2 years ago
+David Bell about 3 years ago

 It was a great service, a preface to the Season of Creation.
 As well as blessing the relationship of humans and their living pets, there were half a dozen pets present in the form of ashes.
 There were also blessings for a digital horse and a couple of once-stray cats.
 The presence of four(!) reporters completed the menagerie.

-Cynthia s Derksen over 2 years ago
+Cynthia s Derksen about 3 years ago

 We are in the Season of Creation Sept - Oct 4.
 This was a beautiful & meaningful way to express our thanks to God for the comfort , companionship & love that pets bring to us. blessings & thanks..
 Cindy

-Bonnie Sparks over 2 years ago
+Bonnie Sparks about 3 years ago

 Thank you for this lovely service, Callie was truly blessed as were we, as her humans.
 Callie is a rescue dog, her life went from being on the streets to being in a home where she is loved.
 If she could talk, I think she would have given thanks, (maybe that was in the tail wags) but, I know we give thanks for our Callie.
 Reminds me of God's charge of mankind to care for his Creation, sometimes we get it right....we have so much more to do......